opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 264    I turn next to the question as to whether Knight Frank could provide estimates of the DC to the subsidiary proprietors.
 Section 13(1A) of the Planning Act provides that a person applying for planning permission is to appoint an architect or engineer to carry out certain duties.
 The Planning Act does not preclude Knight Frank from making DC estimates.
 However, because these were only estimates, the CSC should have proceeded with more caution.

-265    In so far as the defendants relied on AAA’s comments that Knight Frank had based its previous estimates of the DC on the wrong basis,[\[note: 270\]](#Ftn_270) Knight Frank disputed this.
+265    In so far as the defendants relied on AAA’s comments that Knight Frank had based its previous estimates of the DC on the wrong basis,[^270] Knight Frank disputed this.
 It was unnecessary for me to decide how Knight Frank had arrived at the wrong figures as there was no suggestion that the CSC should have known of the wrong basis.
 I add that regardless of the correctness or incorrectness of Knight Frank’s methodologies for estimating the DC, the fact of the matter was that Knight Frank was way off in its assessment of the actual DC.
 Knight Frank’s third and last estimate to the subsidiary proprietors on 25 January 2018 had been $63.19m when there was in fact no DC payable.
-As the defendants drew to my attention, Knight Frank’s over-estimation of $63.19m was much worse than the over-estimation in _Chua Choon Cheng and others v Allgreen Properties Ltd and another appeal_ .[\[note: 271\]](#Ftn_271) The Court of Appeal, in describing the facts of that case, remarked at \[12\] that the DC (which was factored into the sale price) had been “grossly over-estimated by some $6.6m”, where the actual DC of $950,894 was “a startling 87% difference from the original estimate of $7.6m”.
+As the defendants drew to my attention, Knight Frank’s over-estimation of $63.19m was much worse than the over-estimation in _Chua Choon Cheng and others v Allgreen Properties Ltd and another appeal_ .[^271] The Court of Appeal, in describing the facts of that case, remarked at \[12\] that the DC (which was factored into the sale price) had been “grossly over-estimated by some $6.6m”, where the actual DC of $950,894 was “a startling 87% difference from the original estimate of $7.6m”.

 (D)   Obtaining the DC verification before the launch of the Property for sale

 266    Should Knight Frank have obtained the DC verification before the launch of the Property for sale?
 Leaving aside the evidence for the time being, I would have thought that, as a matter of general principle, such important information should logically be obtained first before a sales launch so that subsidiary proprietors are making an informed decision as to what reserve price to set and also eventually what price to accept.
 Also, even though I accepted that the reserve price is not likely to influence the bid price from potential bidders, the DC itself does influence the bid price.
 Therefore, it is also preferable if the DC verification is provided to potential bidders earlier rather than later.
 I come now to the terms of the scope of services which Knight Frank was to provide.
-The terms of the scope of services were included in the CSA (under Sched 5 to the CSA) and both sides relied on the terms.[\[note: 272\]](#Ftn_272)
+The terms of the scope of services were included in the CSA (under Sched 5 to the CSA) and both sides relied on the terms.[^272]

 267    While it was true that the terms provided for Knight Frank to carry out the exercise to obtain the DC verification upon achieving the 80% consent threshold, this did not mean that Knight Frank was to obtain the DC verification concurrently in the period when the public tender remained open.

 268    Both the CSC and Knight Frank had overlooked the following.
 Knight Frank had divided its scope of work into three stages: “Pre-Sale Preparation”, “Marketing Stage” and “Post Marketing Stage”.
 The provision about obtaining the DC verification was placed only under the first stage, _ie_, the Pre-Sale Preparation.
 The second stage, _ie_, the Marketing Stage, did not include any work pertaining to the receipt of or evaluation of the DC verification.

-269    Likewise, in an “Estimated Project Timeline” provided by Knight Frank at the EGM on 9 September 2017 which showed the sequence of various events, the step to carry out the DC verification was shown as occurring before the launch of the Property for sale.[\[note: 273\]](#Ftn_273) There was no other step shown to suggest that the receipt of and evaluation of the DC verification would be done concurrently in the period when the public tender remained open.
+269    Likewise, in an “Estimated Project Timeline” provided by Knight Frank at the EGM on 9 September 2017 which showed the sequence of various events, the step to carry out the DC verification was shown as occurring before the launch of the Property for sale.[^273] There was no other step shown to suggest that the receipt of and evaluation of the DC verification would be done concurrently in the period when the public tender remained open.

 270    Quite clearly, Knight Frank’s own terms of appointment envisaged that the DC verification was to have been carried out and concluded before the launch of the Property for sale.
 It was therefore not open to Knight Frank or the CSC to try and argue that it was market practice to do otherwise.

 271    It was not the case of the plaintiffs that the CSC and Knight Frank knew that Knight Frank was supposed to obtain the DC verification first but, for some good reason, they both agreed not to stick to the original sequence envisaged and agreed instead to obtain the DC verification later.
 Instead, it was the plaintiffs’ case that Knight Frank’s terms of appointment did not require Knight Frank to obtain the DC verification first before the launch of the Property for sale.
 As I have mentioned, the plaintiffs were wrong on this point.

 272    It seemed that the CSC and Knight Frank were in some haste to launch the sale because of concerns about competing land sites and the likelihood that DC rates would be raised from 1 March 2018.
 Even then, they should have been more careful about the possibility that the DC might be materially different from Knight Frank’s latest estimate.
-After all, one of the marketing agents which submitted a competing proposal to the CSC had considered that the DC payable ranged from _zero_ to $38.7m.[\[note: 274\]](#Ftn_274) I found that there was some merit in the defendants’ argument that the CSC could have waited two weeks to obtain the DC verification before having the Property launched for sale, since that was Knight Frank’s expectation with regard to when the DC verification would be obtained (although I noted that the DC verification was eventually obtained around four weeks later).
+After all, one of the marketing agents which submitted a competing proposal to the CSC had considered that the DC payable ranged from _zero_ to $38.7m.[^274] I found that there was some merit in the defendants’ argument that the CSC could have waited two weeks to obtain the DC verification before having the Property launched for sale, since that was Knight Frank’s expectation with regard to when the DC verification would be obtained (although I noted that the DC verification was eventually obtained around four weeks later).

 273    The truth of the matter was that Knight Frank and the CSC, as well as R&T, were all complacent about the DC.
 Even though Knight Frank had made it clear that Knight Frank’s estimates of the DC were subject to verification, they had all assumed that there would be no material difference between the last estimate of the DC given by Knight Frank before the launch of the Property for sale and the actual DC as verified.
 This was why the CSC, Knight Frank and R&T were prepared to let the Property be launched for sale without obtaining the DC verification first.
 That was also why none of them had highlighted to the subsidiary proprietors that the actual DC could be very different from the last estimate provided.
 Apparently neither Knight Frank nor R&T advised the CSC to ask for guidance from the subsidiary proprietors as to what the CSC should do in the event of a material difference.

 274    Had the CSC, Knight Frank and R&T given adequate thought to the possibility of a material difference, they ought to have realised that it would have been prudent to obtain the DC verification before the Property was launched for sale.
 Alternatively, they ought to have highlighted to the subsidiary proprietors that the actual DC could be very different and ought to have sought consensus as to what the CSC should do if in fact there was a material difference.

-275    Indeed, it was ironic that the CSC’s situational update dated 18 October 2017 to the subsidiary proprietors had stated, “The worse thing that can happen is a decision made based on wrong information.”[\[note: 275\]](#Ftn_275)
+275    Indeed, it was ironic that the CSC’s situational update dated 18 October 2017 to the subsidiary proprietors had stated, “The worse thing that can happen is a decision made based on wrong information.”[^275]

 (E)   Extending the closing date of the public tender